leadpony/postwar/README.md

-# Peace
+# Postwar

-Peace is a collection of Tomcat valves postprocessing Web requests after war(s).
+Postwar is a collection of Tomcat valves postprocessing Web requests after war(s).

 ## How to Use
 ### Installation